Nov. 19, 2010

 "Although successful interdisciplinary programs are hard to build, it is now clear that these kinds of programs are what are needed to solve many of society's complex problems," said Professor and ITP co-founder Frank Barnes.

 The program starts in fall 2011 and applications are being accepted now.
-For more information, visit http://telecom.colorado.edu or contact Elizabeth Golder at 303-492-8475.
+For more information, visit the Interdisciplinary Telecom Program website or contact Elizabeth Golder at 303-492-8475.

 Tim Brown, 303-492-1630